top of page

 Creating space for young women to lead in tech.

 Image supplied.
 From where I come from, nothing beats leadership that recognises and values the impact employees make in delivering quality work, especially when that work serves communities.
-Tangible Africa embodies this kind of leadership culture.
+Tangible embodies this kind of leadership culture.
 It is an organisation that nurtures talent, acknowledges dedication and empowers its team members to thrive.
-As a result, it continues to produce remarkable individuals who shine not only as colleagues, but as passionate contribut
+As a result, it continues to produce remarkable individuals who shine not only as colleagues, but as passionate contributors to

 Sports